The Activities

 Begin the screening process (Binocular and Monocular available)

-Review and print screening results
+Review and print screening results - Icons on Bottom of Screen

 Queue (View, select or search for queued subjects from a list to begin the screening process)